 Mask Configuration in Blazor Input Mask Component

-The Mask is a combination of standard and custom mask elements that validates the user input based on its behavior.
+The Mask is a set of standard and custom elements that validate user input based on defined rules.

 NOTE

-When the mask value is empty, the MaskedTextBox behaves as an input element with text type.
+When the Mask property is not set or is empty, the MaskedTextBox behaves as a text input element.

 Standard mask elements